-The person who answers that phone call might not have access to the context needed to respond to the client at the drop of the hat.
-So, they rely on the tools they have – email, phone, and messaging – to get those answers from their colleagues.
-But these tools are inherently slow and don’t provide the instant gratification that your customers are looking for.
+The person who answers that phone call might not have access to the context needed to respond to the client at the drop of a hat.
+So they rely on the tools they have—email, phone, and messaging—to get those answers from their colleagues.
+But these tools are inherently slow and don’t provide the instant gratification your customers are looking for.

-To deliver excellent B2B service experiences, effective businesses empower their internal teams with digital collaboration tools.
-Everyone at your company plays a different yet vital role in nurturing customer relationships – but they don’t always have a 360-degree view of each account.
-By providing your internal teams with modern tools, they can seamlessly communicate with coworkers across lines of business – from sales and field service, through to parts, warranty, contracts, and billing.
+To deliver excellent B2B customer service experiences, effective businesses empower their internal teams with digital collaboration tools.
+Everyone at your company plays a different yet vital role in nurturing customer relationships, but they don’t always have a 360-degree view of each account.
+By providing your internal teams with modern tools, they can seamlessly communicate with coworkers across lines of business—from sales and field service to parts, warranty, contracts, and billing.

-Traditionally, service requests were stuck inside the agent desktop.
+Traditionally, customer service requests were stuck inside the agent desktop.
 Conversations via email, phone, or messaging weren’t easily recorded as part of this experience.
 Now, they can be within Oracle’s CRM.
-When service request (SR) agents use Slack’s collaboration software as a communication channel within an SR, they can add additional details to the account.
+When service request (SR) agents use Slack’s collaboration software as a communication channel, they can add additional details to the account.